 “You seriously did not just say that!”
 Stacy screamed.

 The nurse rushed into the room and cautiously touched Stacy on the shoulder.
-“Stacy, honey, I’m going to have to ask you to leave.”
+“Stacy, honey, I’m going to have to ask you to leave the room.”

 “I’m leaving anyways,” Stacy snapped at her.
 She got right in Dan’s face and stated, “I don’t ever want to see you again!”